 Most industries have laws to regulate the moisture content of substances.
 This makes a moisture content analyzer an essential piece of equipment for many research and development labs, as well as quality control facilities.

-Moisture content can be measured in just 3 steps when using a Moisture Content Analyzer:
+Moisture Content Determination can be carried out in just 3 steps when using a Moisture Content Analyzer: